marmelab/ng-admin/doc/Configuration-reference.md

     Available options are:

     * `refreshDelay`: minimal delay between two API calls in milliseconds.
 By default: 500.
-    * `searchQuery`: a function returning the parameters to add to the query string basd on the input string.
+    * `searchQuery`: a function returning the parameters to add to the query string based on the input string.

         comments.editionView().fields([
             nga.field('id'),